 - It is important to have Indigenous presence and voices on this site and reflect the history of Indigenous peoples on these lands.
 More feedback and suggestions for Indigenous inclusion is captured in this report in Distinct Discussions. - Support for heritage opportunities and reusing existing buildings and the runway.
 Reuse existing airport buildings and the runway in a way that honours the heritage while providing unique spaces for interim uses and programming.
 Consider an aviation museum in one of the DeHavilland buildings. - Recognize the history and legacy of family farming.
 Remember that this area was all farming lands.
 Lots of families lived here and had family farms, and a lot of people lost their homes at the start of the change in the 1950s.
 The new community centre could be a place for this recognition.
 Also, to the architects working on this project think huge barns!

-STATUS TODAY IDEAS FROM ROUND TWO WHAT'S NEW IN ROUND THREE More can be done Development that is A new standard for urban Downsview Park designed for all seasons, development where urban and natura brings best integrates the water cycle systems will be integrated (we call this practices in water into everyday life, creates "City Nature"), inseparable, and management and habitats for local species, resilient using climate responsive habitat thinks about sunlight and shade, provides health design, innovative stormwater management, and enriched natural regeneration and is benefits, and that will not habitat.
-Stormwater will be managed outside the contribute to basement and will not contribute to basement Application area flooding. flooding.
+IDEAS FROM ROUND TWO WHAT'S NEW IN ROUND THREE Development that is designed for all seasons, A new standard for urban development where urban and natura integrates the water cycle into everyday life, creates systems will be integrated (we call this "City Nature"), inseparable, and habitats for local species, thinks about sunlight and resilient using climate responsive design, innovative stormwater shade, provides health management, and enriched natural habitat.
+Stormwater will be managed contribute to basement and will not contribute to basement flooding. designed for all seasons, integrates the water cycle into everyday life, creates habitats for local species, thinks about sunlight and shade, provides health benefits, and that will not